sgohl/wish/README.md

 # Features

-- bash-tpl for rendering bash code into HTML
 - auth/cookie/session
-- secure the whole app or specific Routes/Views/Pages/Fragments for logged-in users via `Guard`
+- secure the whole app or specific Routes/Views/Pages/Fragments for logged-in users via `Guard` or roles via `Role`
 - file-based pseudo-database (no relations by default)
-- prepared for websockets (uses https://github.com/joewalnes/reconnecting-websocket)

 # How it works